-The 2014 free agency signing period is less than a month away and in preparation for it, we will continue on with our look back at the Pittsburgh Steelers free agent signings dating back to 2000, when Kevin Colbert became the general manager.
+The 2014 free agency signing period is getting ever nearer and in preparation for it, we will continue on with our look back at the Pittsburgh Steelers free agent signings dating back to 2000, when Kevin Colbert became the general manager.

-The 2006 offseason was another quiet one for the Steelers during the main part of free agency as they only signed two unrestricted free agent from other teams in March.
-Below is a quick recap of those signing and I will also remind you that the salary cap for the 2006 season increased to $102 million per team.
+The 2007 offseason was yet another quiet one for the Steelers during the main part of free agency as they only signed two unrestricted free agent from other teams.
+Below is a quick recap of those signing and I will also remind you that the salary cap for the 2007 season increased to $109 million per team.

 Previous Articles In This Series

 Recapping The Steelers Free Agency Signings During The Kevin Colbert Era – 2000 Season